Tom Lemonier: Early life

+Career

 Numerous recordings of his songs were made including on Victor Records and Columbia Records.
 In 1909 he joined the staff of music publisher Rose & Snyder.

 Lemonier became one of the first African-American actors to perform in a Caucasian play when in 1910 he was hired to play a steward in William A. Brady's production of Over Night.
 Previously these characters had been performed in blackface.
 Lemonier's abilities and the positive reception he received convinced Brady to hire additional African-American actors for the role in touring versions of the show.